moggers87/salmon/docs/index.rst

 fragile processes.
 Salmon also plays well with other frameworks and libraries, such as Django and SQLAlchemy.

-Salmon has been released uner the GNU GPLv3, as published by the FSF.
+Salmon has been released under the GNU GPLv3, as published by the FSF.

 Contents: